 Many real estate and insurance offices have a notary public on staff because of the types of documents handled in their line of business.
 They will notarize your document for free in the hope that they will get your business one day.
 You can contact your local office of a national company, such as RE/MAX, Century 21, Coldwell Banker and Fidelity National Title Insurance, to see if they have notaries.

 The UPS Store

-The UPS Store has over 4,500 locations throughout the U.S. so finding a UPS Store that offers notary services should be pretty easy.
-Fees for notary services will vary depending upon the store location and the state.
+The UPS Store has over 4,500 locations throughout the U.S., so it should not be difficult to find a UPS Store that offers notary services.
+Fees for notary services will vary depending on the store location and the state.
 We spoke with customer service representatives from several UPS Stores in multiple states and found that all of them charge the maximum fee set by the state.
 Some locations may also charge separate fees for additional services.
 For example, one of the UPS Stores we spoke with charges an additional $2.50 for each witness needed.
 Another store we spoke with does not charge for witnesses.

-Sometimes it makes the most sense to have your documents notarized online.
+Sometimes, it makes the most sense to have your documents notarized online.
 This may be convenient if you are unable to travel to a notary, or you need to save time.
 Before using this method, check that your state accepts signatures notarized online.
 Fees will vary by company, but typically are about $25 for each notarization.

 - City and town clerks’ offices

 - Hospitals (Note: Hospitals typically do not staff notaries, but they can bring in mobile notaries as needed.)